reduzent/netpd-website/content/instruments/untik/index.md

 ![untik](untik.png)

 start/stop (square on the left)
-: start and stop the clock.
+: starts and stops the clock.

 bpm
-: set the speed in beats per minute.
+: sets the speed in beats per minute.

 beats
 : defines how many beats a bar consists of.